exasol/bucketfs-client/doc/system_requirments.md

 Rationale:

 This style is well established and users are accustomed to using it.
 It is supported by a large number of popular CLI tools.

 Covers:

+* `feat~command-line-interface~1`

+Needs: dsn

+#### Interactive Password Entry
+`req~interactive-password-entry~1`

+When the `--password` switch is set, BFSC brings up a password prompt where users have to enter the password interactively.

+Rationale:

+Passwords should never be supplied via the command line because they otherwise are logged in the command history.
+This is not the case with interactive input.

+Comment:

+If batch mode is required, the password must be taken from a key store.
+But this is outside of the scope of this requirement.

+Covers: